top of page

 PAYMENT NOTICE

-All Hawthorne payments are only accepted through deposit to the authorized Hawthorne passbook-only Savings Account Number (3731027071).
-Payments can be made Over the Counter, via online banking or fund transfer, but it has to be deposited to this bank account only.
-Cash and/or Cheque payments paid in person will not be accepted, it has to be deposited to the authorized Hawthorne bank account.
-Payments through other payment channels will not be accepted.
-Likewise, also note that ALL Hawthorne payments including all its brands do not accept payment in any of our websites because all website payments are disabled.
-This Hawthorne bank account number is indicated in the contract signed by the Lead Consultant and only the Lead Consultant is authorized to sign any contract or issue any receipt in behalf of Hawthorne Consultancy and these contracts are signed only by the Lead Consultant on-site in a face-to-face meeting.
-No other representative has been authorized to accept any payment in behalf of Hawthorne nor execute any financial transaction in behalf of Hawthorne.
-This payment rule applies not only to the Hawthorne Consultancy business but also to the following Hawthorne brands --- Clerica, Canterbury Academy, Lingua Franca, Biblioteque, Maldita Speaks, Power Tutorial.
-There is only one authorized bank account for all Hawthorne payments for all its brands.
+All Hawthorne payments are only accepted through deposit to the authorized Hawthorne passbook-access-only Peso Savings Account Number (3731027071).
+Otherwise, it was not received by the Consultant because this account is used across all of the Consultant’s businesses and brands and there are no other Hawthorne bank accounts – be it personal or corporate – that is in use apart from this.
+Payments to this account can be made Over-the-Counter, via online banking or fund transfer, as long as it is deposited to this bank account number only.
+Cash and/or Cheque payments paid in person will not be accepted, nor will payments through other payment channels like GCash, PayMaya or Paypal will also NOT be accepted.
+Likewise, also note that ALL Hawthorne payments including all its brands do not accept payment in any of our websites because Hawthorne did NOT activate website payments in any of its websites.
+This Hawthorne bank account number is indicated in the contract signed by the Lead Consultant in an on-site, face-to-face meeting.
+No other representative has been authorized to accept any payment in behalf of Hawthorne nor execute any financial transaction nor issue any receipt or invoice in behalf of Hawthorne Consultancy.
+This payment rule applies not only to the Hawthorne Consultancy business but also to the following Hawthorne brands --- Clerica, Canterbury Academy, Lingua Franca, Biblioteque, Power Tutorial, MOD, Maldita Speaks.

-There are only two modifications to this payment rule which is in the case of Power Tutorial and MOD, wherein for these two only the twenty-five percent (25%) downpayment - which serves as Consultant’s Fee - is paid to the Hawthorne bank account, because the 75% balance payment is paid directly to the tutor ( for Power Tutorial) or client ( for MOD).
+There are only two modifications to this payment rule which is in the case of Power Tutorial and MOD, wherein for these two only the twenty-five percent (25%) downpayment - which serves as Consultant’s Fee - is paid to the Hawthorne bank account, because the seventy-five percent (75%) balance payment is paid directly to the tutor ( for Power Tutorial) or client ( for MOD).

 Note that PowerTutorial is a microsite temporarily housed in the Biblioteque domain but Biblioteque is a totally separate brand from Power Tutorial and therefore, all of the fees for payment in Biblioteque (unlike Power Tutorial) is for the full account of Hawthorne Consultancy only.
 Biblioteque has no affiliates, partners or other service providers, unlike Power Tutorial.

-Further, each Hawthorne-issued receipt is only valid if the details and notes are handwritten by the Lead Consultant in blue ink, including the printed name and signature.
-Furthermore, it should always bear the paid amount both in words and in figures.
-There are no other signatories for the receipt apart from the Lead Consultant.
+Further, each Hawthorne-issued invoice is ONLY VALID IF the details and notes are handwritten by the Lead Consultant in blue ink, including the printed name and signature.
+Furthermore, it is ONLY VALID IF it bears the paid amount BOTH in words and in figures.
+There are no other signatories for the invoice apart from the Lead Consultant.

 • Grey Facebook Icon